Meetpatel006/AudioVerse/README.md

 ### 3.3.
 Features

-The application has a good set of features that are comparable to the core features of ElevenLabs.
+The application offers a comprehensive set of features for high-quality voice synthesis and manipulation.

 - **Text-to-Speech:** The text-to-speech feature is the core feature of the application.
 It allows users to generate high-quality audio from text.
 - **Speech-to-Speech:** The speech-to-speech feature is a more advanced feature that allows users to clone their own voice or the voice of someone else.